Tmmahi/Tmmahi/README.md

-I am full stack web developer is a person who can develop both client and server software.
+I am full stack web developer.Is a person who can develop both client and server software.

 In addition to mastering HTML and CSS, i also knows how to: